projectglow/glow/docs/source/etl/variant-data.rst

 PLINK
 =====

-Glow provides the ability to read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
+Glow can read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
-An example of using parallelizing analysis across a PLINK BED file can be found on the :ref:`Glow Pipe Transformer <pipe-transformer>` documentation page.
+You can then run PLINK on Spark Datasets of BED files using the :ref:`Glow Pipe Transformer <pipe-transformer>`.

 The provided path can be a file or glob pattern.